zguenini/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - The variable `n` will store a different value every time you will run this program
 - You don’t have to understand what `rand`, `srand`, `RAND_MAX` do.
 Please do not touch this code
 - The output of the program should be:
-  -The number, followed by
+  - The number, followed by
-   -if the number is greater than 0: `is positive`
+   - if the number is greater than 0: `is positive`
-   -if the number is 0: `is zero`
+   - if the number is 0: `is zero`
-   -if the number is less than 0: `is negative` -followed by a new line
+   - if the number is less than 0: `is negative`
+  - followed by a new line
 1. [The last digit](./1-last_digit.c): This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable `n`.
 - You can find the source code [here](https://intranet.alxswe.com/rltoken/rud8wr5x6VWeahUtd5P14A)
 - The variable `n` will store a different value every time you run this program